 Sourdough Starter Banana Bread

 I enjoy eating baked treats!
 Making them, for me, is almost as much fun!
-My kids are pretty great too, they often help me by taste testing my creations.
+My kids are pretty great too, they often help me by taste-testing my creations.
 Their feedback is appreciated, it’s real, with zero sugar coating!

 Going to the coffee shop to buy a muffin, a scone, or other baked treats, is not an option for me or my family that live with food sensitivities and allergies.
-Which is why making baked goods at home like this Sourdough Starter Banana Bread is important to me.
+This is why making baked goods at home like this Sourdough Starter Banana Bread is important to me.

 Sourdough Starter Banana Bread recipes like this one, are very accommodating to add-ins such as chocolate chips, seeds, dried fruits, etc. Half a cup should be enough for this recipe.

 The Vegetable Taco Filling was my last post.
 It’s a very simple recipe I had to share with you as my family and I seem to enjoy tacos a lot lately.
-The combo of vegetable can be tweaked with what you have on hand.
+The combo of vegetables can be tweaked with what you have on hand.